 The Department actively identifies emerging risks and has identified five strategic risks that we face over the next four years.
 These are closely linked to the Department’s ability to achieve our three strategic priorities.

 Risk oversight and management

-We are committed to engaging with risk in a positive and transparent way to promote a culture that encourages risk assessment, informed risk taking and anticipation of risk in the pursuit of our objectives.
-We establish and maintain systems of risk oversight, management and internal controls in accordance with section 16 of the PGPA Act and the Commonwealth Risk Management Policy.
-This will include regular monitoring and reporting on the risk environment to both the Audit Committee and the Executive Leadership Team.
+The Department has established systems of risk oversight, management and internal controls in accordance with section 16 of the PGPA Act and the Commonwealth Risk Management Policy.
+This includes regular monitoring and reporting on the risk environment to both the Audit Committee and the Executive Committee.

 Business planning framework